JanSharp/inserter-throughput-lib/notes.md

 - [x] when picking up tons of items from a belt, extra pickup ticks must not be faster than the belt is moving

+- It takes 1 tick after placement for an inserter's stack bonuses to get applied.
+Oof.

 # What affects belt item seeking

 - pickup vector length